Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Duality Principles and Testing Objects

 \section{Duality Principles and Testing Objects}

-Duality enters Algebraic Phase Theory not as an additional structure, but as a logical consequence of functorial phase action.
-Once phases are required to act on auxiliary objects in a defect-sensitive and functorial manner, the phase becomes recoverable from its action data, up to intrinsic boundary phenomena.
+Duality enters Algebraic Phase Theory not as an additional structure, but as a structural consequence of functorial phase action.
+Once phases are required to act on auxiliary objects in a defect-sensitive and functorial manner, the phase becomes recoverable from its action data up to boundary equivalence, up to intrinsic boundary phenomena.

 The purpose of this section is to isolate the precise sense in which Algebraic Phase Theory admits a canonical duality, and to explain why this duality differs fundamentally from classical reconstruction paradigms.
 In APT, duality does not reconstruct a hidden symmetry object; instead it reconstructs the structural content of a phase directly from its observable action on filtered representations.